ml6team/fondant/README.md

 Here's what Fondant brings to the table:
 - 🔧 Plug ‘n’ play composable data processing workflows
 - 🧩 Library containing off-the-shelf reusable components
-- 🐼 A simple Pandas based interface for creating custom components
+- 🐼 A simple Pandas based dataframe interface for creating custom components
 - 📊 Built-in lineage, caching, and data explorer
 - 🚀 Production-ready, scalable deployment
-- ☁️ Integration with runners across different clouds (Vertex, Sagemaker, Kubeflow)
+- ☁️ Integration with runners across different clouds (Vertex on Google Cloud, Sagemaker on AWS, Kubeflow on any k8s cluster)

 👉 **Check our [Component Hub](https://fondant.ai/en/latest/components/hub/) for an overview of all available components**